THE FACULTY SENATE

 Section 4.
 All actions taken by the Faculty Senate shall be considered as actions taken for the General Faculty and in no case as actions of an autonomous body.
-The Faculty Senate has the power to call special meetings of the General Faculty.
+The Chair of the Faculty, the Faculty Senate Executive Committee, and the Faculty Senate have the power to call special meetings of the General Faculty.

 Section 5.
 The Faculty Senate may, in addition, report the views and the collective wisdom of the General Faculty on issues related to the University or education, to whatever audience it deems appropriate.

 Section 6.
 The Faculty Senate is established by the General Faculty and operates with the authority set forth in the provisions of the General Faculty Bylaws.